 We can help you explore different types of schools as well as school-based options to support your student, such as acceleration, enrichment, and curriculum differentiation.
 If you choose to homeschool or are considering this option, we can also support you on that journey.

-Though we aren’t professional advocates, Family Consultant can support you as you work with your student's school by brainstorming different strategies and discussing what has worked for other families.
+Family Consultants can support you as you work with your student's school by brainstorming different strategies and discussing what has worked for other families.

 We can also reach out directly to your student’s teacher, principal, gifted program director, special education coordinator, school counselor, or any other educator connected to your student.
 While we can’t force educators to reach out, we do invite them to call or email the Family Consultant to start a conversation.